PressureTech™

 The RV kit includes an inline fuse holder, along with ring terminals and butt terminals for easy installation to the battery accessory post.
 The installation of the inline fuse holder is optional.
 If you choose to install it, follow these steps:

 Identify where to install the inline fuse on the red cable.
 Use a butt terminal to connect the inline fuse holder to the red cable, and then connect the other side of the fuse holder to a ring terminal.
 For the black cable, connect it directly to a ring terminal.
+Finally, connect the red cable to the 12V ignition switched point (+) and the black cable to the ground point (-), ensuring secure connections.

 Secure wiring while ensuring connector wiring is not strained.
 The wires must not be pulled to the side, as this can allow water/moisture past the wires.